CLARIAH/clariah-plus/docs/discussion_presentation.md

 ## Characteristics of Workflow Managagement Systems

 - **Scheduling**: Determining which sequence of tasks leads to the desired end result
-- **Execution**: Execution of tasks, possibly with automatic parallelisation/abstraction
+- **Execution**: Execution of tasks, possibly with automatic parallelisation, abstraction and distribution
     - Abstraction of pipeline logic from execution layer: local execution, computing cluster, cloud platform
 - **Monitoring**: Real-time monitoring of a running workflow and ability to inspect logs on failure
 - **Correction**: Ability to resume the workflow after failure and manual intervention; and/or automated fallbacks
-- **Reproducibility**: Given the same input, the workflow should ideally produce the same output every time
+- **Interaction**: Human intervention (steering/inspection/visualisation) in at specific points in a workflow
 - **Discovery**: Automated discovery of possible workflows
-- **Interaction**: Human intervention (steering/inspection/visualisation) in at specific points in a workflow
+- **Reproducibility**: Given the same input, the workflow should ideally produce the same output every time

 (not all need apply)

-## Workflow aims
+## Workflow uses

 - Offer a more accessible abstraction over a series of complex tasks
     - Offer a series of predefined workflows